jaeseongpark91/data-modeling-with-postgres/README.md

 The purpose of this project is to create a database schema and ETL pipeline.

 ### Database Schema
-Here is the database schema diagram
+Here is the database schema diagram.

 ![schema diagram](schema_diagram.png)